Cayo Levantado

-Cayo Levantado, is an island in Samaná Bay, located in the Samaná Province in the eastern region of Dominican Republic.
+Cayo Levantado is an island in Samaná Bay, located in the Samaná Province in the eastern region of Dominican Republic.
 It is a well-known tourist destination in the country.
 The nearest airport, the Samaná El Catey International Airport is 68 kilometers away.
 A five-star hotel of the Grand Bahia Principe chain is located on the island.

 It has picked up the nickname Bacardi Island due to its location use in advertisements for the white rum spirit manufacturer Bacardi.

 Geography

 The highest point of the island is 26 meters above sea level.
 It covers 0.5 km from north to south and 0.9 km from east to west.
 Tropical rainforest climate prevails in the area.
 The annual average temperature in the area is 24 °C. The warmest month is September, when the average temperature is 26 °C, and the coldest is January, with 22 °C. The average annual rainfall is 1,927 millimeters.
 The wettest month is May, with an average rainfall of 281 mm, and the driest month is February, with 59 mm of rainfall.
-On the island, at large, you can see birds - pelicans, frigates, egrets.